Bathroom Access is a Workplace Health and Safety Issue for LGBTQ People Too

-- Access to bathrooms is a condition for a safe and stable work environment.
+- Access to bathrooms is necessary for a safe and stable work environment for all working people.
 OSHA mandates that every employee must have access to a bathroom that corresponds with their gender identity.

-Unlike many of their cisgender counterparts, transgender and non-binary people have to worry about where they are going to use the restroom on a daily basis.
-59% of respondents to the National Center for Transgender Equality’s 2015 US Transgender Survey avoided using a public restroom in the last year, and nearly one third (32%) limited the amount they ate and drank to do so.
-Eight percent reported a urinary tract infection, kidney infection, or another kidney-related problem as a result of avoiding the bathroom.
+Unlike many of their cisgender (non-transgender) counterparts, transgender and non-binary (those whose gender identity is a spectrum, not just male or female) people must worry about where they are going to use the restroom daily.
+59% of respondents to the National Center for Transgender Equality’s US Transgender Survey avoided using a public restroom in the last year, and nearly one third (32%) limited the amount they ate and drank to do so.
+Eight percent reported a urinary tract infection, kidney infection, or another kidney-related problem because they avoided the bathroom.
 These fears are not unfounded: one in ten respondents reported that someone denied them access to a restroom in the past year, while 12% reported being verbally harassed while accessing a restroom.

 Unions have the power, and responsibility, to ensure that transgender and non-binary working people have access to safe bathrooms in their workplace.
 Even in those states that do not cover bathroom access under law, a union contract that includes non-discrimination on the basis of gender identity and expression is a legally enforceable method of ensuring that trans and non-binary workers have safe access to bathrooms.

 What can labor unions do?